espocrm/documentation/administration/roles-management.md

 ![1](https://raw.githubusercontent.com/espocrm/documentation/master/_static/images/administration/roles-management/scope-level.png)

+By default users can delete self-assigned records that they have created during a specific period of time.
+There is an ability to disable this ability at Administration > Settings > Allow to remove created records.

+## Permissions by Default

+By default (if there are no any roles applied or role has not-set permissions) users have a full access.
+There is an ability to restrict an access applied by default by enabling 'ACL Strict Mode' at Administration > Settings.

+## Actions

+* Create - The ability to create records.
+* Read - The ability to view records (on list views and detail view).
+* Edit - The ability to update records.
+* Delete - The ability to remove records.
+* Stream - The ability to see a record's stream.

 ## Example

 For example, user belongs to team ‘Sales’.
 That team has single role ‘Salesman’.
 So, all users from this team will obtain ‘Salesman’ role.